looker-open-source/block-bqml-automl/README.md

 ---
-   <font size = "3"><font color="red"><i class='fa fa-exclamation-triangle'></i><b> note: When creating the AutoML model asynchronously, use production mode </b></font></font> As noted earlier, due to the lengthy processing times common with AutoML Tables, users should set the model parameters and SEND the model creation query as rather than choosing RUN.
+   <font size = "3"><font color="red"><i class='fa fa-exclamation-triangle'></i><b> note: When creating the AutoML model asynchronously, use production mode </b></font></font> As noted earlier, due to the lengthy processing times common with AutoML Tables, users should set the model parameters and SEND the model creation query via Looker Scheduler rather than choosing RUN.
 Explores can be sent as one-time deliveries only and reflect the production mode of LookML (not development mode).
 Therefore, when testing LookML changes for this project you should commit and push to production and exit development mode.

 ---